Skip to main content

 Furthermore, Mauritius has shown its dedication to strengthening health security by conducting Simulation Exercises (SimEx) in both 2020 and 2021.
 These simulations serve to develop, assess, and test the functional capabilities of emergency systems, procedures, and mechanisms, thereby improving the country's ability to respond to outbreaks or public health emergencies.

 Using insights gleaned from these exercises and assessments, the country developed a comprehensive National Action Plan for Health Security (NAPHS) in 2023.
-The NAPHS is being implemented as follows: the integrated disease surveillance and the response has been upscaled with a goal to reach 100% coverage by end of 2024; the progress towards the establishment of a functional Public Health Emergency Operating Centre to standardise coordination and response has been accelerated; and capacities have been built on the International Health Regulations (2005).
+The NAPHS is being implemented as follows: the integrated disease surveillance and the response has been upscaled with a goal to reach 100% coverage by end of 2024; the progress towards the establishment of a functional Public Health Emergency Operating Centre to standardize coordination and response has been accelerated; and capacities have been built on the International Health Regulations (2005).

 To learn more visit WHO’s Strategic Partnership for Health Security and Emergency Preparedness (SPH) Portal.